 The SIT move came days after the arrest of C.N.
 Chinnaiah, the complainant-witness in the case, on charges of perjury.

 According to officials, Thimarody had sheltered Chinnaiah in his house for the last two months.
-The investigators are trying to gather information and potential piece of evidence from his house that could help in the wider probe it has launched in the case.
+The investigators are trying to gather information and potential evidence from his house that could help in the wider probe it has launched in the case.

 A former sanitation worker, Chinnaiah claimed he had worked in Dharmasthala between 1995 and 2014, during which he was allegedly forced to bury several bodies, including those of women and minors.
 He alleged that some of the victims showed signs of sexual assault and had given a statement before a magistrate.